 Who is eligible?

-Nominated teams must currently be working in health and community services in Australia e.g. in nursing, midwifery, aged care, hospitals, community services, disability services, early childhood education & care or allied health settings.
-Suitable nominees are those that go above and beyond the everyday demands of their role.
+Nominated organisations must currently be working in health and community services in Australia e.g. in nursing, midwifery, aged care, hospitals, community services, disability services, early childhood education & care or allied health settings.
+Suitable nominees are those that go above and beyond the everyday demands of their service.

 Nominations must demonstrate all of the following: